Jupiter’s beard

 - Is Jupiter’s beard good for the Colorado Front Range?

-- Yes.
-Jupiter’s beard is included in the Front Range Plant Finder as a perennial suited to Colorado's Front Range.
+- Yes, Jupiter’s beard is a well-suited perennial for Colorado's Front Range.

 - How big does Jupiter’s beard get?